 April 18th: Unit 3: BIM Project Execution Planning, 3rd Edition.
 The course begins by articulating the roles and responsibilities for BIM use on a project using contractual BIM addendums.
 Participants learn how to define terms that are used to negotiate a BIM contract.
 Building on this knowledge, we will explore concepts of liability exposure and standards of care that arise from using BIM.
 The course includes a BIM Execution Plan development workshop that takes students through industry standard templates while providing a detailed outline of all the procedural and substantive activities.

 April 19th: Unit 4: BIM Adoption, Implementation and ROI, 3rd Edition.
 The course describes how to establish and execute the BIM process, facilitate its adoption, and achieve integration on a single project and on multiple projects simultaneously.
 Participants review several real-world case studies to analyze the costs, benefits and impacts of each decision made while experiencing how BIM breaks down the isolation found in organizational silos.
 While it may appear at times that BIM is a technology-led movement, the reality – and AGC’s BIM EP – speaks to a results-driven shift with real change happening within the construction industry.

-Cost is $300 Builders' members and $450 nonmembers Per Unit.
+Cost: $300 Builders' members and $450 nonmembers.
+Per Unit.
 Includes participation manual, continental breakfast and lunch.

 Limited to the first 20 registrations.